 - Less dense connective tissue beneath the nipple than in women with protruding nipples

 There is no agreement about whether it is helpful to treat inverted nipples.
 The Royal College of Midwives believes that a diagnosis of flat or inverted nipples serves only to damage a mother’s confidence in her ability to breastfeed.
 While individual mothers sometimes find one of the treatments suggested overleaf for inverted nipples helpful, no controlled studies have shown any particular treatment to be effective.
-Whether or not you try the techniques overleaf, do learn how to hand express milk.
+Whether or not you try the techniques below, do learn how to hand express milk.
 You may also like to try expressing your colostrum in the last four weeks of pregnancy.
 Any colostrum you collect can be frozen and given to your baby after the birth if needed.
 Antenatal Expression of Colostrum provides more information.